danthegoodman1/cloudComputingCourse/01-intro_to_virtual_machines/README.md

 Let's write a simple REST API in Node.js using express:

-_I'm not going to put the code in here for this lesson, it's not enough code to have a problem...
+_I'm not going to put the code in here for this Module, it's not enough code to have a problem...
 I hope..._

 - Make a folder, and run `npm init -y` in it to initialize the project
 - Run `npm i -s express` to install express